DhruvinSoni30/kubernetes-excercise/README.md

     kubectl apply -f daemon-sets.yaml

-The above command will create deamonset and 1 copy of pod will run on alll the nodes
+The above command will create deamonset and 1 copy of pod will run on all the nodes

 ### 9. Create PV, PVC and attach PVC to a Pod.